Travno

-Travno is an urban settlement of the Croatian capital of Zagreb, located in a city district of Novi Zagreb – istok.
+Travno is an urban settlement of the Croatian capital of Zagreb, located in the city district of Novi Zagreb – istok.

 It is one of the most densely populated settlements in Croatia mostly due to the largest apartment building in Croatia: Mamutica.

 The Gustav Krklec elementary school and a large green area (Travno Park) are located in the center of the settlement.
 There are two major streets - Božidar Magovac (former Victor Bubanj Alley) and Nikola Kopernik, and three kindergartens.
-Also, it has the Catholic Church of Sv.
-Luke the Evangelist.
+Also, it has the Catholic Church of St. Luke the Evangelist.

 The Travno Cultural Center and the City Library - Novi Zagreb are located in Travno.